chicio/chicio.github.io/_posts/2018-02-08-react-native-debug-on-device-rctbundleurlprovider.md

 What is the `xip.io` string added after the IP address? [xip.io](http://xip.io/ "xip.io") is a public free DNS server created at [basecamp](https://basecamp.com "basecamp").
-By taking the definition from the homepage of the service:
+Below you can find a quote from the homepage of the service:

 >What is xip.io?
  xip.io is a magic domain name that provides wildcard DNS